rks101/egnet/README.md

 ----

-There are some privately hosted **Public DNS Servers**, so that everyone does not need a local DNS server:
+There are some privately hosted **Public DNS Servers** so that everyone does not need a local DNS server:
-Type in web browser: 1.1.1.1 or 8.8.8.8
+Type in a web browser: 1.1.1.1 or 8.8.8.8

 ----